EpsilonUsage/bye/README.md

-# bye
+# Auto Proxy Cloak
-nobody likes the filter anyways
+This is just for bypassing the school filter at my school.